 - Meditate each day.
 Try 15 minutes first, then move on to 30+ minutes.
 Remember: the purpose of meditation isn’t to “get” anywhere or “achieve” anything.
 It is simply the practice of sitting with whatever arises in you.

 - Regularly affirm to yourself, “I am Consciousness” throughout the day.
 Feel that truth seep into your bones and very core with each breath.

 - Explore the way your ego influences your life with compassion.
 You can do that by reading our articles and taking our free tests.
 I know you’ll find something that resonates!

-- Read into the experience of the Spiritual Awakening Process to get further guidance.
+- Read into the experience of The Spiritual Awakening Process to get further guidance.
 We created this book to help support you on the spiritual path.

 - Practice mindfulness on a daily basis.
 Mindfulness is a vital practice that will help to ground you in the present moment.

-The spiritual path is one that requires courage, radical honesty and the willingness to let go of all that you are not.
+The spiritual awakening journey is one that requires courage, radical honesty and the willingness to let go of all that you are not.
 What is the ego?
 The ego is a teacher, one that you carry with you each day.
 When seen in this light, the ego is the most powerful and persistent teacher we have to wake us up to the Truth that has always been here, and will always be here.